Retrospective Tools

 Summary

 Neatro leads on ease of use and retro toolkit.
-Reetro leads on value, AI & insights and integrations.
+Reetro leads on value, AI & insights and enterprise-grade.

 Scores compared